dotnet/runtime/src/coreclr/src/tools/ILVerify/README.md

 ## How to use ILVerify

-ILVerify is published as a global tool.
+ILVerify is published as a global tool [package](https://www.nuget.org/packages/dotnet-ilverify/).
 Install it by running:

 ```
-dotnet new tool-manifest
-dotnet tool install dotnet-ilverify
+dotnet tool install --global dotnet-ilverify
 ```

 Example of use: